Cahuilla

 The Cahuilla, also known as ʔívil̃uqaletem or Ivilyuqaletem, are a Native American people of the various tribes of the Cahuilla Nation, living in the inland areas of southern California.
-Their original territory included an area of about 2,400 sqmi.
+Their original territory encompassed about 2,400 sqmi.
 The traditional Cahuilla territory was near the geographic center of Southern California.
 It was bounded to the north by the San Bernardino Mountains, to the south by Borrego Springs and the Chocolate Mountains, to the east by the Colorado Desert, and to the west by the San Jacinto Plain and the eastern slopes of the Palomar Mountains.

 Language and name

 The Cahuilla language is in the Uto-Aztecan family.
 A 1990 census revealed 35 speakers in an ethnic population of 800.
 It is critically endangered, since most speakers are middle-aged or older.
-In their own language, their autonym is ʔívil̃uqaletem, and the name of their language is ʔívil̃uʔat (Ivilyuat), however they also call themselves táxliswet meaning 'person'.
+In their language, their autonym is ʔívil̃uqaletem, and the name of their language is ʔívil̃uʔat (Ivilyuat), but they also call themselves táxliswet, meaning "person".
 Cahuilla is an exonym applied to the group after mission secularization in the Ranchos of California.
-The word "Cahuilla" is probably from the Ivilyuat word kawi'a, meaning "master."
+The word "Cahuilla" is probably from the Ivilyuat word kawiʔa, meaning "master."

 Prehistory

-Oral legends suggest that when the Cahuilla first moved into the Coachella Valley, a large body of water which geographers call Lake Cahuilla was in existence.
-Fed by the Colorado River, it dried up sometime before 1700, following one of the repeated shifts in the river's course.
+Oral legends suggest that when the Cahuilla first moved into the Coachella Valley, a large body of water that geographers call Lake Cahuilla existed.
+Fed by the Colorado River, it dried up sometime before 1700, after one of the repeated shifts in the river's course.
 In 1905 a break in a levee created the much smaller Salton Sea in the same location.

-The Cahuilla lived from the land by using native plants.
+The Cahuilla lived off the land by using native plants.
 A notable tree whose fruits they harvested is the California fan palm.
-The Cahuilla also used palm leaves for basketry of many shapes, sizes and purposes; sandals, and roofing thatch for dwellings.
-The Cahuilla lived in smaller groups than some other tribes.
+The Cahuilla also used palm leaves for basketry of many shapes, sizes, and purposes; sandals; and roofing thatch for dwellings.
+They lived in smaller groups than some other tribes.